jrsmith3/jrsmith3.github.io/content/data_file_workflow.md

 20100203-1039_xps_tfan24_jrs.dat
 ```

-The same search can be performed from OSX Finder:
+The same search can be performed from OSX Finder.

-(picture of search as viewed in finder)

 I don't use Windows, but I would be happy to post instructions on the same search from powershell or Windows file Explorer, [email](mailto:joshua.r.smith@gmail.com) me or pull request.

 Using the file naming scheme I suggest above gives one final advantage.
 File browsers and the shell will automatically list files in chronological order.
 In the bash shell: